gab-language/cgab/README.md

     .make(0 20000)
     .each spawn_task
 ```
+### Project Structure
+There are several sub-projects within this repository.
+- The first is `cgab`, a static c-library which provides the functionality of the Gab language itself.
+The source files for this library are in `src/cgab`.
+- The second is `gab`, the cli tool which *depends on* `cgab`, and provides an interface to the programmer for running and compiling Gab code.
+The source files are found in `src/gab`.
+- The third is a collection of builtin c-modules, the source files for which are found in `src/mod`.
+Each of these files is a unique Gab c-module, and are compiled independantly from one another.
+- The fourth is a collection of builtin Gab modules, the source files for which are found in `mod/`.
+These files are installed alongside the dynamic c-modules above when installing a version of Gab with `gab get`
+- There are two other Gab modules `repl` and `lsp`, which are likely to be broken out into their own repos in the future.
 #### TODO:
 - [ ] Instead of malloc/free, write a custom per-job allocator.
 This can function like a bump allocator, and can enable further optimizations:
     - allocate-as-dead.
 Objects that *survive* their first collection are *moved* out of the bump allocator, and into long term storage.